futurice/oncondition/README.md

 Run actions based on conditions.

-Supports time-based delayed actions.

 Why?
 ----

-To provide transparency into 'What happens When?' and 'Is This working?', when bundling arbitrary logic into your application.
+To provide transparency into 'What happens When?' and 'Is This working?' when bundling arbitrary logic into your application.
+For example creating email notifications based on the form filledness criterias is a good use-case.

 Environment Settings
 --------------------